The Kings of South Side

 Reaching back, Ray tapped Carr on the leg.

-“Sergeant Ray, I got a question.”
+“Sergeant Ray, I got a question,” Baydune piped up.

 “What’s up, Bay-Bay?”

 “How come it never fails that we always end up getting stuck at the front of the convoy?
-Never in the rear or the middle.
+Never in the back or the middle.
 They always be puttin’ us up front like this.
 Why is that?”

-“Cause they be fuckin’ us, that’s why!”
-Carr yelled.
-“LT hates us!”
+“Cause LT fuckin’ hates us, that’s why!”
+Carr yelled down.

 “You want to know the real reason they stick us here, Baydune?”